gvwilson/sdxjs/build-manager/index.md

     -   Read configuration
     -   Construct dependency graph
     -   Find out what nodes are stale
-    -   Build everything that depends on them
-    -   In <g key="topological_order">topological order</g>
+    -   Build everything that depends on them in <g key="topological_order">topological order</g>

 ## Where should we start?

--   Going to experiment with a lot of these so write a general-purpose driver
+-   Going to experiment with several of these so write a simple <g key="driver">driver</g>
-    -   A simple example of the <g key="template_method_pattern">Template Method</g> pattern
-    -   The `build` method defined in the base class does some things and then calls `run`
-    -   The child class *must* define `run` to do its part
--   Driver loads a class, creates an instance, and asks it to build
+    -   Load a file
+    -   Create an instance of whatever class that file exports
+    -   Run that instance with the rest of the command-line parameters

 <%- include('/inc/code.html', {file: 'driver.js'}) %>

--   Class that simple builders must be derived from
+-   Build files will look like this

-<%- include('/inc/code.html', {file: 'simple-builder.js'}) %>
+<%- include('/inc/code.html', {file: 'three-simple-rules.yml'}) %>

+-   Our classes must have:
+    -   A constructor that takes a configuration file as an argument
+    -   A `build` method
+-   The `build` method
+    -   Creates a graph from the configuration file
+    -   Checks that there are no cycles
+    -   Runs whatever commands are needed to update everything
+-   A very simple example of the <g key="template_method_pattern">Template Method</g> pattern
+    -   Parent class defines the order of the steps
--   Example of derived (runnable) class
+    -   Child class fills them in

+<%- include('/inc/code.html', {file: 'skeleton-builder.js'}) %>

+-   Would normally implement all required methods at once
+    -   For tutorial purposes, do them one at a time to make code evolution more readable
+-   Load the configuration file during construction

+<%- include('/inc/code.html', {file: 'config-loader.js'}) %>

+-   Turn the configuration into a graph
+    -   Use [graphlib][graphlib] to manage nodes and links rather than writing our own
+    -   Each node stores the recipe to rebuild it
+    -   Links go *from* the dependency *to* the target
+    -   `setEdge` automatically adds a node if it isn't already present
+-   Might as well add the cycle checking here as well

+<%- include('/inc/code.html', {file: 'graph-creator.js'}) %>

+-   Again, would have implemented all of these required methods in one step in a real program
+-   Can now create something that displays our configuration when it runs but does nothing else

 <%- include('/inc/code.html', {file: 'display-only.js'}) %>

--   Configuration file

-<%- include('/inc/code.html', {file: 'three-simple-rules.yml'}) %>

--   Execution and output
+-   Try running it
+    -   Takes a moment to read the output with its v's and w's

 <%- include('/inc/multi.html', {pat: 'display-only.*', fill: 'sh txt'}) %>

-## How can we tell if a file is stale?
+## How can we specify that a file is out of date?

 -   Classic approach is to compare timestamps
--   For testing, take another configuration file and add fake timestamps to nodes
+-   For testing, use another configuration file to specify fake timestamps to nodes
--   Extra file
-    -   Clumsy to have the derived class magically know which argument to use

 <%- include('/inc/code.html', {file: 'add-timestamps.yml'}) %>

+-   Where to add the timestamps?
+    -   Need the graph so that we can decorate it
+    -   So add a step to `buildGraph`

+<%- include('/inc/code.html', {file: 'add-timestamps.js'}) %>

+-   The steps defined in `SkeletonBuilder.build` don't change
+    -   So people reading the code don't have to change their mental model of what it does overall
+    -   If someone ever wants to inject a new step between building the graph and adding timestamps, they can override `addTimestamps` and put their step at the top before calling `super.addTimestamps`
+    -   This *would* make the code a lot harder to read
 -   Execution

-<%- include('/inc/multi.html', {pat: 'add-timestamps.*', fill: 'js sh txt'}) %>
+<%- include('/inc/multi.html', {pat: 'add-timestamps.*', fill: 'sh txt'}) %>

 -   Set current time to maximum file time
 -   For each file from the "bottom" to the top:
     -   If file is older than any of its dependencies, update it

+## How can we update out-of-date files?

+-   "Current time" must be later than any of the file update times
+    -   Not guaranteed to be true in a networked world where computers' clocks can fall out of sync, but we'll pretend
+-   Look at files in topological order from oldest to youngest
+    -   If any file is older than the things it depends on, update it
+-   Pretend for now that updating takes one unit of time, so we advance our fictional clock once for each build

-<%- include('/inc/multi.html', {pat: 'update-on-timestamp.*', fill: 'js sh txt'}) %>
+<%- include('/inc/multi.html', {pat: 'update-on-timestamps.*', fill: 'js sh txt'}) %>

 ## How can we add generic build rules?